 These encode the compatibility conditions for the action of $\partial_1H$ on $H$. \end{itemize} \end{itemize}

 Therefore, when we enlarge an $n$-crossed module

-by introducing a higher-group $G_{n+1}$ on the left, it becomes possible to introduce additional twists in the $n$-crossed module relations.
+by introducing a higher group $G_{n+1}$ on the left, it becomes possible to introduce additional twists in the $n$-crossed module relations.
 The allowed twists are determined by mathematical and physical considerations, such as those appearing in this paper, in Dijkgraaf-Witten theory, and in categorical constructions.
-Concretely, in the case of 3-crossed module, one introduces twisted versions of the relations listed in items 1 and 2 above.
+Concretely, in the case of a 3-crossed module, one introduces twisted versions of the relations listed in items 1 and 2 above.